TheKevJames/web/pages/2016-08-23-greenlet-old-python.md

 `gevent` which rely on this.

-More specifically, for Python 2.7.3 and older only, projects requiring `greenlet` may throuw an error on attempting to run them
+More specifically, for Python 2.7.3 and older only, projects requiring `greenlet` may throw an error on attempting to run them

     #!python
     ImportError: greenlet.so: undefined symbol: _PyTrash_thread_deposit_object